Youth Humanitarian Leadership Week

 Sign up for a week-long experience that will change your life!

-If you’re 16 to 19 years old (or know someone who is) and looking for your next meaningful adventure, check out what a week in Guatemala can do for you!
+If you’re looking for your next meaningful adventure, check out what a week in Guatemala can do for you!

 Learn from an inspiring expert with unique life experiences